What is Compressed Air?

 At home, small air pumps are used to inflate sports equipment, increase bike tyre pressure, add extra air to motorcycle/van/car tyres, and more.

-Airbrush paint jobs and spray painting are completed using specialised spray equipment.
-This is connected to a steady supply of pressurised air.
+Airbrush work and spray painting use specialised spray equipment connected to a steady supply of pressurised air.

 Compressed air is also used for general cleaning tasks.
 During IT repair, canisters of sanitised pressurised air are used to clear away dust from inside PCs, laptops, servers, and other sensitive equipment.
 Also, dust is quickly removed using portable duct vacuums.